Frequently Asked Questions

 Berklee’s equity policy prohibits discrimination, harassment, and sexual misconduct that occurs on the basis of any one of 18 different protected characteristics.
 When in doubt about whether or not a particular situation is an equity violation, we encourage people to report that information so that we can learn more, make an assessment, and respond appropriately.

 A key question in evaluating reports of harassment is whether the behavior that’s described goes beyond being offensive to also being harassment.
 Regardless, we address the report seriously and provide resources and follow-up.
 The difference is that offensive behavior, by itself, is not a violation of Berklee’s policy.
 That does not make offensive behavior okay, but it does involve a different response.
 The institution has many ways to address behavior that is separate from the equity process.
-Some matters can be addressed through the Office of Community Standards or through Human Resources.
+Some matters can be addressed through the Office of Community Standards and Conflict Resolution or through Human Resources.

 To determine whether reported incidents are only offensive or are also harassment, we consider the totality of the situation, with these key questions in mind: